jfspps/howtos/Java/JavaFileIO.md

 }
 ```

 Other statements or conditional statements or iterative blocks can be applied to print to the text file as required.
 Closing the file (the file stream) is important.
-The IOExceptions (checked exceptions, which cannot be ignored on compile time) are thrown when errors are encountered (e.g. read-only access, file not accessible).
+The IOExceptions (_checked exceptions_, which must always be caught or thrown up the stack) are thrown when errors are encountered (e.g. read-only access, file not accessible).

 The more concise way of implementing the above segment, when no specific action is taken after an exception (other than print exception stack traces), is to use try with resources (new to Java 7).
 Remember to add the 'throws IOException' to the method signature.
 The stream is automatically closed.